theRealAph/ScopeLocals/README.md

 The diagram below illustrates the sort of behaviour we would like.
 It shows the call stack for two different threads handling a server request.
 Each call stack begins with a call to `processRequest()` at call 1.
-It calls business logic method `handleRequest()` at call 2.
+The server calls business logic method `handleRequest()` at call 2.
 The application logic eventually tries to open a database connection by calling `DBDriver.open()` at call 7.
 At this point `DBDriver` needs to determine whether the thread is permitted to access the database.